GitMAM/Lord-of-the-Rings-API/README.md

-# Lord OfRings SDK
+# Lord Of Rings SDK
-An SDK to easily consume the lord of the Rings API
+An SDK to easily consume the lord of the Rings API written in Swift for iOS, iPadOS and MacOS

 ## Example